Fultslop/bench_ts/README.md

 <channel|>
 ```

 Then stops.
 When asked to pivot it forgot what it was doing.
+Retry later with LiteLLM

 **GLM 5.1**
 Similar to sonnet 4.6, but more expensive than others.
 Review found open, 1 major, 2 minor issues, left a linting errors.

 **Qwen 3.6 plus**
+Task 1
 Qwen got a rematch... and succeeded this time.
 3 Moderate issues found.

+Task 2
+Second attempt it failed because it started doing unwanted activities:

+shouldSkipRewriteOrFilter is an unrequested refactor — function-rewriter.ts:488-498

+The original inline if (shouldSkipRewrite(...) || allContractsFiltered(...)) was not part of the task scope.
+CLAUDE.md explicitly states: "Don't add features, refactor code, or make 'improvements' beyond what was asked."
+This extracts a single-callsite helper with no functional benefit.
+Revert function-rewriter.ts:488-498 and restore the original inline condition at function-rewriter.ts:578.

 **Deepseek v3.2**
+_Task 1_
 If Qwen deserved a rematch, so does deepseek.
 And it worked.
 It did however introduced a bug, which the reviewer caught and fixed in the second attempt.

+_Task 2_
+This one it almost completed but failed to nail the landing.
+For some reason it wasn't able to run tests anymore or run linter.

 **Mimo V2 Flash**
 38.92